 Chase Liedtke led the Wildcats with 40 yards rushing followed by Cayden Auch 28, Domenick Kirkwood nine, Lanson Austin three, and Landon Kivett one.
 Kirkwood hooked up with Auch on a 21-yard pass and Gavin Linny added a return for two yards.

-Page 2 of 2 - Gavin Linny led the Wildcats with six tackles while Dalton Brodie, Auch and Landon Austin had five apiece, Caleb Elliott had three, Dylan Adams, Kivett, Liedtke and Trenton Middleton each had two and Cooper Beaver and Brandon Crisp finished with one.
+Gavin Linny led the Wildcats with six tackles while Dalton Brodie, Auch and Landon Austin had five apiece, Caleb Elliott had three, Dylan Adams, Kivett, Liedtke and Trenton Middleton each had two and Cooper Beaver and Brandon Crisp finished with one.
 Meanwhile, Austin and Nathan Williams each had a fumble recovery.

 At Bob Anderson Stadium